VAT / Sales Tax Return Agent

-From multi-jurisdiction posting intake to filed return - HMRC MTD digital link, EU OSS + IOSS quarterly schedules, US Sales Tax economic nexus monitoring across 45 states + DC, ViDA-2030 ready, Big-4 audit evidence chain.
+From multi-jurisdiction posting intake to a filed return - HMRC Making Tax Digital, EU One-Stop-Shop schedules, US Sales Tax nexus monitoring across 45 states, ViDA-2030 ready, with a Big-4 audit evidence chain.

 Cross-jurisdictional indirect tax: UK HMRC MTD, EU OSS + IOSS, US Sales Tax post-Wayfair nexus, ViDA 2030, SAF-T - PCAOB AS 2310 substantive procedures and Big-4 audit evidence chain.

-The Agent determines taxable jurisdiction per transaction across UK + EU + US, validates VAT IDs through VIES + HMRC + Resale Certificates, applies jurisdiction-specific rates from Avalara/Vertex/Sovos/ONESOURCE rate tables, routes EU cross-border B2C through One-Stop-Shop (OSS) with EUR 10,000 distance-selling threshold and Import-One-Stop-Shop (IOSS) for low-value imports up to EUR 150, monitors US economic nexus thresholds per state post-Wayfair, identifies Marketplace Facilitator collection responsibility under all 45 state laws, generates HMRC Making Tax Digital (MTD) digital records with unbroken digital links per VAT Notice 700/22, aggregates return totals against UK VAT 9-box and EU national return forms and US state schedules, applies ViDA Digital Reporting Requirements from 1 July 2030, generates SAF-T exports for PT/RO/NO/PL/FR, runs plausibility deviation detection as LLM-suggestion only, escalates variance flags to qualified tax reviewers, and submits via HMRC MTD VAT API + EU portals + US state Departments of Revenue + SSTRS - with no generative AI in any rate-determination, jurisdiction-routing, nexus-classification, or filing decision.
+The Agent determines the taxable jurisdiction per transaction across the UK, EU and US, validates VAT IDs through VIES, HMRC and resale certificates, and applies jurisdiction-specific rates from the leading tax engines.
+It routes EU cross-border B2C through the One-Stop-Shop above the EUR 10,000 threshold and Import-One-Stop-Shop for imports up to EUR 150, monitors US economic nexus per state after Wayfair, and identifies Marketplace Facilitator collection responsibility.
+It keeps unbroken Making Tax Digital records under VAT Notice 700/22, aggregates the return totals against the UK 9-box, EU national and US state formats, prepares for ViDA Digital Reporting from 1 July 2030, and generates SAF-T exports where required.
+Plausibility deviation detection runs as an LLM suggestion only, variance flags escalate to qualified tax reviewers, and submission goes through the HMRC MTD API, the EU portals and the US state authorities.
+No generative AI touches a rate, a jurisdiction routing, a nexus classification or a filing decision.

-Cross-border indirect-tax compliance at a multinational does not run on one filing standard - it runs on three regulatory worlds in parallel.
-A UK-headquartered e-commerce business with EU customers and US sales operates simultaneously under HMRC Making Tax Digital (MTD) for VAT (mandatory digital records and unbroken digital links per VAT Notice 700/22 since April 2019, extended to all VAT-registered businesses April 2022), the EU VAT Directive 2006/112/EC harmonised framework with One-Stop-Shop (OSS) for cross-border B2C and Import-One-Stop-Shop (IOSS) for low-value imports up to EUR 150 since 1 July 2021, and US state-level Sales Tax post-South Dakota v.
-Wayfair 2018 economic nexus across 45 states + DC with 12,000+ local jurisdictions and Marketplace Facilitator Laws governing platform-collected sales.
-Layer over this the EU’s ViDA (VAT in the Digital Age) Directive (EU) 2025/516 with mandatory cross-border B2B real-time digital reporting from 1 July 2030, the SAF-T (Standard Audit File for Tax) regimes in Portugal, Romania, Norway, Poland JPK, Lithuania, Luxembourg, and France from 2026, and the PCAOB AS 2310 + AICPA AU-C 240 + ISA UK 240 substantive procedures plus ISA 240 fraud risk frameworks, and indirect-tax filing becomes the most fragmented and most consequential compliance process across the international finance function.
+Cross-border indirect-tax compliance at a multinational does not run on one filing standard; it runs on three regulatory worlds in parallel.
+A UK-headquartered e-commerce business with EU customers and US sales operates at once under HMRC Making Tax Digital for VAT (mandatory digital records and unbroken digital links under VAT Notice 700/22 since April 2019, extended to all VAT-registered businesses in April 2022), the EU VAT Directive with its One-Stop-Shop for cross-border B2C and Import-One-Stop-Shop for imports up to EUR 150, and US state-level Sales Tax under the post-Wayfair economic-nexus standard across 45 states with 12,000+ local jurisdictions and Marketplace Facilitator Laws.
+Layer over this the EU ViDA Directive, which mandates cross-border B2B real-time reporting from 1 July 2030, the SAF-T regimes in Portugal, Romania, Norway, Poland and others, and the PCAOB AS 2310, AICPA AU-C 240 and ISA UK 240 substantive procedures, and indirect-tax filing becomes the most fragmented and consequential process across the international finance function.

 HMRC Making Tax Digital for VAT introduced a points-based penalty regime under Finance Act 2021 for late submission and late payment - separate from the existing default surcharge regime - and the digital-link requirement under VAT Notice 700/22 is enforced through HMRC inspection of the recordkeeping chain from source data through API submission.
 Manual transcription, spreadsheet copy-paste, or non-digital file transfer breaks the digital link and constitutes non-compliance independent of return accuracy.
 The EU annual VAT gap (the difference between expected and actual VAT revenues across the 27 Member States) is consistently estimated at EUR 30 billion per year by the Commission’s VAT Gap Report - a structural compliance shortfall that the ViDA Directive (EU) 2025/516 is designed to close through real-time digital reporting from 2030.
 EU OSS misreporting exposes sellers to assessment by destination Member State tax authorities with penalties varying by Member State (typically 10-50% of underreported tax plus interest 5-12% per annum).
 US Sales Tax economic nexus exposure post-Wayfair is the most pernicious - back-tax assessment from each missed registration state stretches back to the 2018 nexus-trigger date, plus penalties typically 10-25% of tax due plus interest 8-12% per annum, and the assessment is per state with no federal coordination.
 A mid-cap e-commerce seller missing economic nexus registration in 8 states for 3 years can face USD 4-8 million back-tax exposure plus reputational impact of serial state DOR notices.

-Single-jurisdiction VAT filing can be modelled in 7-9 steps.
-Multi-jurisdictional indirect-tax filing across UK + EU + US cannot.
-The Agent splits the pipeline into 16 steps because every transaction requires checking the source jurisdiction (UK / EU Member State origin or destination / US state plus locality), the counterparty validation (EU VIES / HMRC VRN API / US Resale Certificate), the rate determination per jurisdiction-product taxonomy across 12,000+ US local rates plus all EU + UK rate categories, the EU OSS or local-registration routing per the EUR 10,000 distance-selling threshold, the IOSS routing for sub-EUR-150 imports, the US Marketplace Facilitator collection responsibility per state, the US economic nexus rolling-threshold monitoring per state, the HMRC MTD digital-link integrity, the return-line aggregation per UK 9-box plus EU national forms plus US state schedules, the GL reconciliation, the ViDA 2030 readiness, the SAF-T export per PT/RO/NO/PL/FR, the plausibility deviation detection, the variance flag escalation, the jurisdictional submission, and the multi-jurisdictional retention archive.
+Single-jurisdiction VAT filing can be modelled in 7-9 steps; filing across the UK, EU and US cannot.
+The Agent splits the pipeline into 16 steps because every transaction needs the source jurisdiction checked, the counterparty validated through VIES, the HMRC VRN API or a US resale certificate, the rate determined across 12,000+ US local rates and the EU and UK categories, the OSS-or-local-registration routing decided against the EUR 10,000 threshold, the IOSS routing applied for sub-EUR-150 imports, the Marketplace Facilitator responsibility and the US economic-nexus thresholds monitored per state, the MTD digital-link integrity preserved, the return lines aggregated per format, the GL reconciliation run, ViDA readiness maintained, SAF-T generated where required, plausibility deviation detected, variance flags escalated, the return submitted, and the evidence archived per jurisdiction.

 A concrete scenario: a UK-headquartered SaaS multinational with USD 280M ARR, EU customers in 18 Member States, US customers across 35 states.
-On a typical month, the Agent processes 240,000 transactions, determines jurisdictional treatment per transaction, validates 8,400 EU VAT IDs through VIES and 12,200 US Resale Certificates, applies Avalara rates across the full stream with 0 errors, routes 124,800 EU B2C supplies through OSS Union scheme via Irish Revenue portal (UK no longer eligible as home Member State post-Brexit), monitors economic nexus across 45 + DC states (registrations stable at 14 states), applies Marketplace Facilitator exclusion to 18,400 Amazon-channeled US sales, generates HMRC MTD digital records with unbroken hash-chain integrity, aggregates UK VAT Return 9-box totals with 0 reconciliation breaks against GL, files individual state Sales Tax returns to 14 US state DORs, generates SAF-T-PT and Polish JPK_V7M for EU subsidiaries, flags 7 variances above 18% rolling-baseline threshold escalating 4 to the tax team, and packages the evidence chain for SOX 404 + PCAOB AS 2310 + AICPA AU-C 240 + ISA UK 240 inspection.
+On a typical month, the Agent processes 240,000 transactions, determines jurisdictional treatment per transaction, validates 8,400 EU VAT IDs through VIES and 12,200 US Resale Certificates, applies Avalara rates across the full stream with 0 errors, routes 124,800 EU B2C supplies through OSS Union scheme via Irish Revenue portal (UK no longer eligible as home Member State post-Brexit), monitors economic nexus across the 45 states and DC (registrations stable at 14 states), applies Marketplace Facilitator exclusion to 18,400 Amazon-channeled US sales, generates HMRC MTD digital records with unbroken hash-chain integrity, aggregates UK VAT Return 9-box totals with 0 reconciliation breaks against GL, files individual state Sales Tax returns to 14 US state DORs, generates SAF-T-PT and Polish JPK_V7M for EU subsidiaries, flags 7 variances above 18% rolling-baseline threshold escalating 4 to the tax team, and packages the evidence chain for SOX 404 inspection plus PCAOB AS 2310, AICPA AU-C 240 and ISA UK 240 substantive testing.

 ViDA 2030 changes the EU indirect-tax timing model from monthly batch to real-time per transaction